 The purpose of academic advising is to assist students with any issues that might impact the students' success in completing the program.
-The Program Director and the co- directors serve as the academic advisors to all students enrolled in the program.
+The program Retention Specialist serves as the academic advisor to all students enrolled in the program.
 Students may also seek academic advising from student services for general education classes and scheduling conflicts.
-Students may meet with the Program Directors and any instructors during office hours or by appointment.
-Faculty and the specific course facilitator serve as advisor for issues related to exams in a particular course.
-In the event that the student has an assigned nursing advisor it is the responsibility of the student to make and keep appointments at the frequency as mandated and documented by the advisor.
+Students may meet with individual course instructors during office hours or by appointment for issues related to exams, etc. in a particular course.
+It is the responsibility of the student to make and keep appointments at the frequency as mandated and documented by the advisor.